 Precision-manufactured in high impact fibreglass overlaid with hospital-grade isophthalic gelcoat, the BirthRite Seat is enduring and satisfies stringent infection control requirements.
 The single-mould design allows easy cleaning using any currently appoved hospital disinfectant.
 With no moving parts, it is reliable and requires minimal maintenance.

 Please note that there are currently two models of Birthing Seat.
-One is recessed on the bottom (see illustration at left), so that it interlocks with the tongue on the BirthRite Backrest.
-The other is flat on the bottom and is not suitable for use with the Backrest.
+One is recessed on the underside (see illustration at left), so that it interlocks with the tongue on the BirthRite Backrest.
+The other is flat on the underside and is not suitable for use with the Backrest.
 So, when ordering a Birthing Seat by itself, it’s a good idea to consider your future needs, as well as your present ones, when it comes to specifying which model you wish to purchase.

-The Seat is ideally placed on the BirthRite Floor Mat, but it can be placed on all smooth surfaces from carpet to bathroom tiles and may also be used under the shower if placed on a non-slip rubber mat.
+The Seat is ideally placed on the BirthRite Birthing Mat, but it can be placed on all smooth surfaces from carpet to bathroom tiles and may also be used under the shower if placed on a non-slip rubber mat.

 A tailored Padded Pouch is available for travel and domiciliary use.